+This is really important!
 Your prescription drug coverage will be provided through your insurance carrier's pharmacy benefit manager.

 While your coverage level will determine your coverage for prescription drugs, each pharmacy benefit manager has its own rules.
-You need to make sure you're comfortable with how your family's medications will be covered.
+You need to make sure you're comfortable with how your and your family's medications will be covered.
 Get the details.

+It's easy to find answers!
 Check out the Frequently Asked Questions (PDF) and the Glossary.